JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 [//]: # (title: Compose Hot Reload)

-[Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload) helps you visualize and experiment with UI changes while working on a Compose Multiplatform project.
+Compose Hot Reload helps you visualize and experiment with UI changes while working on a Compose Multiplatform project.
+Unlike standard [Compose previews](compose-previews.md), which are helpful for viewing isolated components with test data, Compose Hot Reload directly applies your code changes to the running application.

 The bundled Compose Hot Reload Gradle plugin requires Kotlin 2.1.20+ and a JVM target compatible with Java 21 or earlier.